tokenized/docs/order-of-operations-contract.md

 ### Amendment by vote
 There are two ways in which a contract amendment by vote can be brought forth.
-1. Referendum (called by the Issuer)
+1. Referendum (called by the issuer)
 2. Initiative (called by any holder of a token that has voting rights, subject to their payment of the initiative fee)

 Both are initiated using the Proposal action.
 <img src="https://raw.githubusercontent.com/tokenized/docs/master/images/contract-amendment-by-vote.svg?sanitize=true" alt="Contract Amendment by Vote">

 #### 1. Proposal
-The proposal action is sent to the Smart Contract which will evaluate the issues being voted on (amendments etc) and make sure that those which result in changes to the smart contract do not violate the rules.
+The proposal action is sent to the smart contract which will evaluate the issues being voted on (amendments etc) and make sure that those which result in changes to the smart contract do not violate the rules.

 #### 2. Vote
 Once the smart contract has received a referendum or initiative action, it evaluates it for validity against the rules of the contract.
 If the vote is able to go ahead, the smart contract issues a Vote action onto the blockchain.